Phang Nga Province: A Paradise for Nature Lovers

 Statues on the Grounds of the Heaven and Hell Temple

 There are also several other temples in Phang Nga.
 Bang Riang Temple is located almost in the middle of the jungle, surrounded by mountains.
 On one of the hills, there is a chedi shaped like a bell.
 Wat Suwan Kuha is a cave temple where monks actually live — each cave has its own name, and one of them houses a statue of a Reclining Buddha.
 The Naraya Nikkaram Hindu Temple, located right in Phang Nga Town, features three shrines and is especially interesting for its collection of ancient artifacts.
+Other Buddhist sacred sites in Phuket and neighboring provinces can be found in the Temples section.

 Ao Phang Nga National Park